Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 STR_VAR kittable        (optional) List of which class and race combinations the kit should be available for, as per
                         kittable.2da.
 Omit to make kit available for all races.
 Use parameter "visible" instead if you want to make the kit unavailable for all races during character creation.
+STR_VAR base_class      (optional, EE-only, multiclass kits only) This parameter indicates which class the kit abilities
+                        will be tied to by default.
+See more details in the "Multiclass Kits" chapter below.
+                        The following single-letter class tokens are supported: [F]ighter, [P]riest, [D]ruid, [R]anger,
+                        [M]age and [T]hief.
+Omit this argument to have the function pick an appropriate base class automatically.
 STR_VAR clsrcreq        (optional, EE-only) 2DA string added to clsrcreq.2da.
 STR_VAR clswpbon        (optional, EE-only) 2DA string added to clswpbon.2da.
 STR_VAR hpclass         (optional, EE-only) 2DA string added to hpclass.2da.
 If this string references a custom 2DA